Many high schools offer High School Adult Diploma Programs for adults over 21 with highly flexible methods.

-The Adult High School (AHS) diploma is accepted by colleges and universities all through the country and is regarded the same as any public or private high school diploma.
+The Adult High School (AHS) diploma is accepted by colleges and universities throughout the country and is regarded as the same as any public or private high school diploma.

 Contact your local community college and talk with a counselor or teacher-adviser to determine which option fits your lifestyle and your short-term and long-term goals.

 - Consider if the school is an academic fit.
 Do they have a strong program in your major?
 If you are undecided, do they offer enough majors of interest?
-Are there are a variety of departments and courses that peak your interest?
+Is there a variety of departments and courses that get your interest?
 How will you handle the workload?
 Will you be challenged enough?
-Does the school offer programs like study abroad, research opportunities for undergrads or internships?
+Does the school offer programs like study abroad, research opportunities for undergrads, or internships?
 What is the graduation rate?
 How do graduates do with job placement and graduate school acceptance?

 - Consider if the school is a financial fit.
 Can your family afford the cost of attendance with the financial plan you have been offered?
 Are there opportunities for work-study or scholarships once you are a student?
 Does the campus or surrounding town offer job or internship opportunities?
 Will the school provide a good financial return for the investment?